Adp6190/KhaanaGharTak/Frontend/README.md

-# Getting Started with Create React App
+# Getting Started with KhanaGharTak - A food delivery application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 To change directories
 ### `cd <foldername>`